Has the Cruise Industry Been Hit by the Perfect Storm?

 In an attempt to re-establish the trust of holidaymakers and show that cruises are viable during a pandemic, some operators have run so-called ‘cruises to nowhere’.
 In the first of these cruises, passengers were not allowed to disembark and were subject to strict measures.
 In areas where local authorities allow it, passengers can disembark but must remain together as a group.

 Although the cruise lines are convinced that the concept works, the truth is that these voyages took place with just 60% of the pre-pandemic passenger numbers, and those low passenger numbers would lead to losses over the longer term.
 One of the key attractions of a cruise for many passengers is being able to disembark and experience foreign destinations.
-The limit on these personal freedoms will undoubtedly damage many people’s appetite to cruise.
+The limit on these personal freedoms will undoubtedly damage many people’s appetite for cruising.

 What’s the Cruise Industry Outlook in 2021?